Sariska Tiger Reserve

-Sariska Tiger Reserve is a tiger reserve in Alwar district, Rajasthan, India.
-It stretches over an core tiger habitat area of 881 km2 and 322.23 km² of buffer area making 1203.34 km² total area of tiger reserve.
-It is comprising scrub-thorn arid forests, dry deciduous forests, grasslands, and rocky hills.
+Sariska Tiger Reserve is a tiger reserve in Alwar district of Rajasthan, India.
+It stretches over 1203.34 km² including a core area of 881 km2 and a buffer zone 322.23 km².
+Its habitat consists of scrub-thorn arid forests, dry deciduous forests, grasslands, and rocky hills.

+The Sariska forest area was first recognized as a wildlife reserve in 1955.
 This area was preserved for hunting, for the Alwar state and was declared a wildlife sanctuary in 1958.
 It was given the status of a tiger reserve making it a part of India's Project Tiger in 1978.
 The wildlife sanctuary was declared a national park in 1982, with a total area of about 273.8 km2.
-It is the first reserve in the world with successfully relocated tigers.
-It is an important biodiversity area in the Northern Aravalli leopard and wildlife corridor.

-The park is a part of the Aravalli Range and the Khathiar-Gir dry deciduous forests ecoregion.
-It is rich in mineral resources, such as copper.
-In spite of the Supreme Court's 1991 ban on mining in the area, marble mining continues to threaten the environment.